oVirt/ovirt-site/source/feature/reportingvnicinformation.html.md

 Administrator Portal:

 *   VM Main-Tab:
-    -   On ip address column a single IP address will be presented instead of concatenated list of all IP addresses
+    -   On ip address column a single IP address (arbitrary) will be presented instead of IP addresses list
 *   VM Network Interface sub-tab:
     -   Add column 'interface name' - presents the internal name of the vNic.
     -   Add column 'IPv4 Address' - presents the IPv4 addresses of the vNic.